Home > NTFS for Mac Tips

 The Terminal app provides a command-line interface to allow you to change some settings on the Mac.
 It allows the user to indirectly control the system kernel, which is the brain of the system.
 You can also try to enable NTFS write support in the Terminal with the command lines below.

 Using command lines in the Terminal should be very cautious, any wrong operation may corrupt the drive and files.
 Therefore, it is very necessary to back up your Mac before you run commands in the Terminal to make changes.
-This solution is totally free but a little complicated and risky, just follow the steps below patiently and carefully.
+This solution is free but a little complicated and risky, just follow the steps below patiently and carefully.

 1. Launch the Terminal program from Finder > Applications > Utilities > Terminal.